 How Dangerous Are Twin-Spotted Rattlesnakes?

 Twin Spotted rattlesnakes venom is Hemotoxic.
 A Twin-Spotted rattlesnake bite might cause mild pain, swelling, blistering, nausea, and vomiting.
-Furthermore, the venom may destroy red blood cells and impair blood coagulation.
-Which may lead to severe systemic symptoms. source
+Furthermore, the venom may destroy red blood cells and impair blood coagulation, leading to severe systemic symptoms.

 Tiger Rattlesnake (Crotalus tigris)